ConfigMgr

 Demo: Restore the data from State Migration Point to another computer using the Restore TS Steps

-In this situation, the recovery was already complete, but I wanted redirect the backup to a completely different computer.
+In this situation, the recovery was already complete, but I wanted to redirect the backup to a completely different computer.

 I started by using several of the variables not in the docs to create the settings needed.